 As I said in my last post, my visit to MA was not over with the concert.
 I was lucky enough that Mitch, one of my friends from Rome, was off of work Thursday and was willing to see me.
 So, he drove 40 minutes to Blue Hills Reservation in Quincy, MA to hike around… Continue reading My 24 Hour Visit to Massachusetts Part II

 I’m not one to make spontaneous plans.
-This is mostly because I prefer to have things planned out and my schedule is forever jam-packed.
+This is mostly because I prefer to have things planned out and my schedule is forever packed.
 However, this is not a normal summer for me.
 So, when a spontaneous opportunity arose two weeks ago, I took it.
 My sorority sister, Sarah, had an extra concert ticket for… Continue reading My 24 Hour Visit to Massachusetts

 (Written on July 28, 2016) I am currently on the Aer Lingus plane (an extremely large one if I may add) on my way back to New York.
 Back to New Jersey.
 Back to my family and friends.
 Back to reality.
 How does one re-enter real life after the trip I just experienced?
 All I… Continue reading Ciao Rome: Thoughts on an Airplane

 The last supper arrived and it only took me a short wait at the bus stop to start crying.
 That’s beside the point, though.
 We arrived at Etabli, a beautiful Italian restaurant up the street from Piazza Navona.
-Everyone got dressed up and looked super handsome, and I could tell we were all super invested… Continue reading Rome Day 17 Continued: Our Last Supper
+Everyone got dressed up and looked super handsome, and I could tell we were all very invested… Continue reading Rome Day 17 Continued: Our Last Supper

 Our final class commenced and it was time to explore the streets of Rome one final time as a group.
 We rescheduled our Pantheon visit to Wednesday afternoon, so that was the first thing on our list.
 Professor Hillebrand wanted to capture us seeing the inside of this Pagan church in all its glory for… Continue reading Rome Day 17 Continued: Our Last Afternoon